 Some other easy and cheap ideas for windows are weatherstripping and thick curtains.
 Many times there are small cracks in the windows that are letting the sound through.
 Weatherstripping can help tackle that problem fairly easy (Duck brand sells some good stuff).
 Thick curtains will also help dampen sound.
 Even having a thick comforter over the window might help if you have an extra one around.

-If you live in an apartment building your landlord probably won’t jump at the idea of modifying the building structure so you may be stuck with trying thick curtains and acoustic foam to try and ease the noise a bit.
+If you live in an apartment building your landlord probably won’t jump at the idea of modifying the building structure so you may be stuck with trying thick curtains and other means to try and ease the noise a bit.

 Hope this was helpful.
 Please contact us with any questions about your acoustic or noise problem.
 We are glad to help!